mmesomasaint/jointt/README.md

 # Jointt - Bring your event to live.
 ## An Online Event Handling Workshop for seamless kick-start of any & every events.
-Links a host to contractors for his event based on filters and specifications
+Links a host to contractors for his event based on filters and specifications from you the host

 ## Built with firebase authentication, firebase firestore, Nextjs and Tailwind.